Social Values Charter

 The Commonwealth Games bring nations together in a colourful celebration of sport and human performance.

 Underpinned by the core values of humanity, equality and destiny, the Games aim to unite the Commonwealth family through a glorious festival of sport and culture.
 Often referred to as the ‘Friendly Games’, the event is renowned for inspiring athletes to compete in the spirit of friendship and fair play.

-As preparations for the Birmingham 2022 Commonwealth Games take shape, the city and the region become part of a lasting legacy, one that displays world-class teamwork, athleticism and friendship.
+As preparations for the Birmingham 2022 Commonwealth Games take shape (check out The Schedule), the city and the region become part of a lasting legacy, one that displays world-class teamwork, athleticism and friendship.